Which Type Of Swimming Pool Offers The Most Design Flexibility?

 Concrete

 Where concrete really comes into its own is complete design flexibility.
 A concrete pool can be built in confined areas and to any shape or depth you’d like.
 Features like infinity edges, multi-tiered levels and ledges are all possible.
-You also have the added flexibility of being able to change the design onsite before the reinforcing bar and concrete work is started.
+You also have the added flexibility of changing the design onsite before the reinforcing bar and concrete work is started.
 If having a really long or wide pool is important, concrete might be the best choice.
 As with above, the greater the customisations, the higher the cost.
-Concrete pools tend to be the most expensive option to build initially and also the maintain, particularly around the 10 to 15 year mark when the interior plaster finish needs to be replaced.
+Concrete pools tend to be the most expensive option to build initially and also to maintain, particularly around the 10 to 15-year mark when the interior plaster finish needs to be replaced.

 Fibreglass

 A fibreglass pool is made on a mould which is a predetermined shape.
 Moulds are expensive to develop and can’t be modified.
-Pools made this way are incredibly strong however it means the choice of shapes and sizes are limited to what the manufacturer is already making.
-Fibreglass pools tend to be cheaper to buy and install than concrete pools, especially if you are buying a DIY pool.
-There is a massive range of shapes and designs and if there is a fibreglass pool shell that ticks all of your boxes, fibreglass is lower maintenance and lower cost than both concrete and vinyl liner pools.
+Pools made this way are incredibly strong however, it means the choice of shapes and sizes are limited to what the manufacturer is already making.
+Fibreglass pools are cheaper to buy and install than concrete pools, especially if you are buying a DIY pool.
+There is a massive range of shapes and designs and if there is a fibreglass pool shell that ticks all of your boxes, fibreglass is lowest maintenance and lowest cost than both concrete and vinyl liner pools.

 Rohan Taylor